-Once enrolled, you will be sent a notification email and a certificate of enrollment.
+Once registered, you will be sent a notification email and a certificate.

-EITs applying for P.Eng. are expected to report engineering work experience using the Competency Experience Reporting System.
+EITs applying for P.Eng. are expected to report engineering work experience using the Competency Assessment System.
 For more information on the experience requirements for P.Eng. registration, please visit the Experience Qualifications section of Engineer First Time Applying in Canada.

 If you gain experience in a different discipline from your academic qualifications, you will need to undergo an academic review and may be assigned an interview and/or examinations.